ShawnBaek/NativeMobileJob/README.md

 Fetch job listings directly from the career pages of mobile-first companies.

 # Motivation
+After being laid off, ironically on April Fools' Day 2024, I struggled to find a mobile engineer position despite over a decade of software engineering experience.
+I discovered that many companies are reluctant to hire senior or staff-level mobile engineers, and finding companies that support visa sponsorship is particularly challenging.
+To assist others in similar situations, I decided to create and share a list of opportunities specifically for mobile engineers.
+I hope this resource proves helpful to many in the field.

-Finding mobile jobs on LinkedIn is often unhelpful due to the absence of filters such as minimum target iOS version, team size, and tech stacks.
-Moreover, mobile jobs nowadays encompass not only native mobile positions but also hybrid framework roles like React Native and Flutter.
+Finding mobile jobs on LinkedIn can be unhelpful due to the lack of specific filters such as minimum target iOS version, team size, and tech stacks.
+Additionally, mobile job listings today often include roles for hybrid frameworks like React Native and Flutter, alongside native positions.
+Furthermore, many companies do not post job openings on platforms like LinkedIn to save costs.
+Therefore, it is often more effective to check the hiring pages of companies directly rather than relying on platforms like LinkedIn.

-To retrieve native mobile jobs, I select companies with dedicated mobile teams that develop apps using native technologies.
+To focus on native mobile jobs, I select companies with dedicated mobile teams that develop apps using native technologies.

 <img src="https://github.com/ShawnBaek/nativeMobileJob/assets/12643700/5695420f-c001-48bf-a514-34d27d3f7097" width=500>
 <br>